GigameshGarages/SageNet/README.md

 Multi Dimensional Money Streaming Vaults, Escrows and Yields on Bitcoin Cash Protocol

 # Context
-In “Streaming Money,” Andreas guides the audience through a future where money acquires a new time dimension.
-Do you struggle with the temptation to go on spending sprees?
-What if you could render your money unspendable for a period of time?
-In the last episode, “Forkology,” he talked about what happens when there are rifts in consensus.
-Now he explores the implications of existing scripting capabilities in Bitcoin, and how those capabilities will expand even further with a second-layer protocol called the Lightning Network — more than a year before it would even go live on testnet in 2017!
+In “Streaming Money,” Andreas Antonopolous guides the audience through a future where money acquires a new time dimension.

+# Concepts
+- Money streaming represents the idea of continuous payments over a finite period of time.
+- Block Numbers are used as a proxy of time to continuously update balances.

+# Workflow
+- A provider sets up a money streaming contract.
+- A prospective payer can interact with the contract and start the stream right away by depositing the funds required for the chosen period.
+- The payee is able to withdraw money from the contract based on its ongoing solvency
+- payment rate * stream factor (current block height - starting block height)
+- The stream terms (payment rate, length, metadata) can be updated at any time if both parties pledge their signatures.
+- The stream can be stopped at any point in time by any party without on-chain consensus.
+- If the stream period ended and it was not previously stopped by any party, the payee is entitled to withdraw all the deposited funds.

 # Components
 - Money Streaming Timer Tokens